Using filepath

 $ ld -L /sysroot/glibc-2.28/lib64/ my_program.o -o my_program.elf -lc

-There are situations where we don’t have that control over the link step, and for which we want to change the versioning post-compilation.
-LIEF can be used in these situations to perform the following modifications on the symbol versions.
+In situations where you lack control over the link step, you may want to change the versioning post-compilation.
+LIEF can be used in these situations to perform the following modifications on symbol versions.

 Remove the version for a specific symbol